florinn/typemoq/README.md

 Global mocks are created by specifying a class type or an existing object, similar to regular mocks.

-When creating mock instances out of global objects (such as `window.localStorage`), you should provide the name of the global object (*"localStorage"* in this case) as the second parameter.

-You may also specify a container object for the type/object being mocked as the third parameter.
+You may also specify a container object for the type/object being mocked.

 For browsers the top global object is the `window` object, which is the default `container` value in `TypeMoq.GlobalMock`.
 For node.js the top global object is the `global` object.